laravel/docs/fortify.md

 <a name="two-factor-authentication"></a>
 ## Two Factor Authentication

 When Fortify's two factor authentication feature is enabled, the user is required to input a six digit numeric token during the authentication process.
-This token is generated using a time-based one-time password (TOTP) that can be retrieved from any TOTP compatible mobile authentication application such as Google Authenticator.
+This token is generated using a time-based one-time password (TOTP) that can be retrieved from any TOTP compatible mobile authentication application such as Google Authenticator or FreeOTP+.

 Before getting started, you should first ensure that your application's `App\Models\User` model uses the `Laravel\Fortify\TwoFactorAuthenticatable` trait: